Bruised Aussies look to regroup in house of Paine

 His form with the bat in the series saw a high score of 57 and decent average of 48.

-Compared to Smith, however, his batting exploits were modest as the now banned captain, who made his Test debut with Paine against Pakistan at Lord's in 2010, piled up 687 runs, a high score of 239 and a mind-boggling 137 average.
+Compared to Smith, however, his batting exploits were modest as the now banned captain piled up 687 runs, a high score of 239 and a mind-boggling 137 average.

 But his reputation as a quiet but firm leader in Tasmania put him in the frame for the top job after Smith's downfall and having stood in on the last day of the fateful third Test at the weekend, he will have the Johannesburg Test starting Friday to hammer home his case for the job full-time.